 Anxiety Disorders are the most common psychiatric disorder in children and young people (CYP) [1].
 They have an early age of onset - approximately 50% emerge by age 11 years [2], are often chronic [3], and are associated with a significant negative impact in multiple domains of life including later psychiatric illness (depression, psychosis, substance abuse), school drop-out, educational under-attainment, victimization by peers, and impaired life satisfaction [3–6].
 Prevention could help minimize these negative impacts.

 Anxiety disorders are preventable [7, 8].
 Psychiatric prevention programmes are typically classified as ‘universal’, ‘selective’ or ‘indicated’ [9].
 Universal prevention is provided to whole populations; selective prevention to those who show risk factors for a psychiatric disorder; and indicated prevention to those who show symptoms of the disorder.
 In a recent meta-analysis, Stockings and colleagues found that universal prevention programmes effectively prevented anxiety disorders when measured at the end of treatment (relative risk (RR) = 0.25, 95% CI = 0.10 – 0.65), but not at follow-ups between 6- and 18-months [10].

+Crucially, it is unclear whether universal programmes have a clinically meaningful impact on those who most need them; i.e., those who are actually at risk of developing anxiety disorders [11].
+For example, Stallard and colleagues [12] reported a randomized controlled trial (RCT) of universal anxiety prevention in schools in England for 9-10 year olds, where the prevention programme effectively reduced anxiety symptom severity compared to standard school provision when delivered by health (but not school) staff.
+Crucially, the pattern of the results suggested that, compared to usual school provision, children who did not have severe anxiety symptoms at baseline benefited from prevention, but the children who had the most severe anxiety symptoms at baseline did not benefit.
+These findings highlight that universal anxiety prevention might be ineffective for those who are most at risk of developing anxiety disorders.

-[11].
-[12]There is evidence, however, that targeted prevention programmes, for CYP with particular risk factors (i.e., selective indicated ) can be effective [13].
-[14]
+There is evidence, however, that targeted prevention programmes, that is, for CYP with particular risk factors (i.e., selective prevention) or already showing anxiety symptoms (i.e., indicated prevention) can be effective [13].
+Hugh-Jones and colleagues reported a meta-analysis of school-based indicated anxiety prevention programmes, where, compared to controls, prevention effectively reduced anxiety symptoms at end of programme (g = -0.28, 95% CI = -.050 - -0.05) and at 6-month follow up (g = -0.35, 95% CI = -0.58 - -0.13) [14].